I love the way you lie.

 "Here, let me get you a tissue."
-Her mother moved into the bathroom and her Dad began to loosen his grip but still held onto her as she wobbled.
+Her mother moved into the bathroom and her Dad began to loosen his grip but still held onto her as she wobbled on her unsteady legs.

-"There you go sweetheart."
-Her Mom pushed crumpled tissues into Kats hand, and then proceeded to dab at her nose with her own.
+"There you go, sweetheart."
+Her Mom pushed crumpled tissues into Kat's hand and then proceeded to dab at her nose with the extra she brought.

 Kat forced the corner of her mouth to turn up for a brief second as she accepted the tissue and blew her nose, then wiped under her eyes.

 "What do you want to do Kat?"
-Her mother's soft tone was full of concern as she brushed the hair back off Kats face.
+Her mother's soft tone was full of concern as she brushed the damped strands of hair off Kats face.

 "Marie!"
 Her Dad muttered again.